Electronics - exception synchronous rectifier

 (To come clean on my sensational title "Electronics - exception synchronous rectifier")

-The example below, the choice of op-amp and analogue switch results in virtually no compromise anyway.
+In the example below, the choice of op-amp and analogue switch results in virtually no compromise anyway.

 A synchronous detector like this is used to minimise low frequency noise such as thermal drift, ambient heat or light, in a situation where simple DC amplification those would be a problem.
 This synchronous detector is also a good low frequency Amplitude demodulator or a Frequency demodulator and could be used as part of a phase locked loop can be used for narrowband filtering by increasing C1 thereby limiting the capture range.
 The benefit potentially could be to achieve very narrowband pass filtering with lesser temperature coefficient, different rather than have fewer screening issues compared to a conventional a number of analogue filter stages that use large size timing capacitors which have their own electrostatic coupling screening issues.
+The optical instrument worked well in high ambient light, effected only by the light level changing.

 Note that some capacitors have a mark to show the hot connection where the plate is on the outside of the capacitor - this should be connected to 0V or a low impedance point where possible.
 It may be marked with a solid line.
 You can add a "+" or other mark and make it pin 1 say to the symbol on the circuit to identify it but also add a note to avoid ambiguity.